AMPS Awards Presentation

 Search all events...

 AMPS regularly arranges events and screenings.
 Below you'll find a list of up coming events.
-Use the search box or the calendar to the left to find details of historic events.
+Use the search box or the calendar to the left to find details of past events.

-Members can watch and listen to our archive of recorded events, featuring talks by Walter Murch, David Arnold, Graham Hartstone, Eddy Joseph, and Chris Watson discussing their work.
+Members can watch and listen to our archive of recorded events, featuring talks by Walter Murch, David Arnold, Graham Hartstone, Eddy Joseph, and Chris Watson and many more discussing their work.
 Technical seminars include ADR, Dolby Atmos, Field Recording, Sample rates, frame rates and workflow issues.
 AGM recordings are also available.